 Beyond Meat, Inc. [NASDAQ: BYND] is causing ripples in the market.
-The stock shot up by over 100% on its debut in the market.
+The stock IPO’d (went public) yesterday and opened at $46 and shot up to $65.75 on the close of the day.
+Therefore, BYND had a huge and successful debut in the market.
 However, this excitement is not without basis.
-The company’s revenues have grown by over 100% year-on-year.
+The company’s revenues have grown by roughly 100% year-on-year.
 That’s a strong indicator that the market is receptive to the company’s products.
 Otherwise, its revenues would not be on such an exponential growth trajectory.
 In fact, the company admits that it has been experiencing challenges meeting demand countywide on major fast-food chains and retailers.
 The company’s products are also available at major retailers, which means it has already got it right on the distribution networks.

 According to the CEO Ethan Brown, the company pretty much has no competition.
 It has invested so much in research that at this point, it appears to be competing against itself.
 He states that, this is because, the company has invested significantly in research and development to come up with a product that is unrivalled in the market.
 This head start that the company has in the market could be driving up investor appetite for its stock, hence its meteoric rise in price upon listing.